tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 The example above uses a helpful method, `cms.toggle`, to switch between enabled/disabled states.
 Reference the documentation to see all of the [CMS methods](/docs/cms#reference) available.

-You'll notice that the sidebar is empty, that is because there are no forms registered to edit the content — let's do that next.
+You'll notice that the sidebar is empty, that is because there are no forms registered to edit content — let's do that next.